Ulugbek98/paymob/README.md

 # Wordpress by OQILA

 This is a little customized version of Wordpress.
-This is intented for professional development.
+This is intended for professional development.

 ### Features: